Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 - "Who are we : Australian BioCommons, Sydney Informatics Hub, Pawsey Supercomputing Center"

 objectives:
-- "Executing nextflow pipeline 'nfcore-rnaseq' on a virtual machine (VM) instance"
+- "Introduction to the main players behind this workshop"

 keypoints:
-- XXX
+- ???
 ---

 ### Australian BioCommons